If email is an important outreach and marketing channel for your business, then safeguarding a good sender reputation should be your top priority.Â

 1. Email warm-up is a must

-process involves gradually building a positive sender reputation with email service providers by sending a small number of emails initially and gradually increasing the volume over time.
+Process involves gradually building a positive sender reputation with email service providers by sending a small number of emails initially and gradually increasing the volume over time.

 So, if your email account is new or if you haven’t used it for a while, make sure to implement a well-thought-out email warm-up process.